The Astronomical Society of Glasgow is the largest Astronomical Society in Scotland, and is dedicated to promoting an interest in Astronomy.

 We are a member of the British Association of Planetaria, affiliated to the British Astronomical Association and the Scottish Astronomers' Group.
-The society is a member of the Federation of Astronomical Societies, and is a registered Scottish charity (Charity Number SCO15035).
+The society is a member of the Federation of Astronomical Societies, and is a registered Scottish Charitable Incorporated Organisation (Charity Number SC049446).

 The Society holds nine regular monthly lecture meetings from September through to May each year.
 Lectures are held in the University of Strathclyde in Glasgow city centre at 7.30pm, normally on the third Thursday of each month, however this does occasionally change to allow us to welcome some of our speakers who have busy schedules.

 All topics of Astronomy are covered in the lectures from Planetary Science to Astrophotography and The Search for Life Beyond Earth.
 The lectures are free and are open to members and non-members alike.
 Prior to each meeting a Newsletter is circulated to the Membership giving details of the speaker, the lecture topic and other matters of timely interest.